 How much compensation will I get for neck and back whiplash?

 The amount of compensation you may receive for your whiplash case varies.
 It depends on the severity of your injuries, whether they‘re permanent or temporary, and the circumstances surrounding your accident.
 You should consider legal representation if you need medical attention for a whiplash injury.
-A Virginia motorcycle accident lawyer, for example, can work with you on a personal injury lawsuit if you were rear-ended by a vehicle and sustained an injury.
+For example, a Virginia motorcycle accident lawyer can work with you on a personal injury lawsuit if you were rear-ended by a vehicle and sustained an injury.
 Often, there will be no fee unless your case is settled successfully.

 How is whiplash compensation calculated in Virginia?